The Standard of Care in Psychotherapy and Counseling

 - Ethical Codes of Professional Associations:

 A highly controversial issue is the application of treatment protocols of what have been called Empirically Supported Therapies (EST) or Evidence Based Therapies (EBT).
 These guidelines were published by several organizations, such as Division 12, Society of Clinical Psychology, of the American Psychological Association (Task Force on Promotion and Dissemination of Psychological Procedures, 1995).
-These guidelines have met with enormous opposition from all corners of the field of psychology (Koocher, 2004; Lampropoulos, 2000; Levant, 2004).
-These protocols have been criticized for their lack of validity, narrow focus and even for being biased and discriminatory against therapeutic orientations that cannot be standardized or easily quantified.
-These therapeutic orientations include Humanistic, Existential, Psychoanalytic, Psychodynamic, Family and Systems.
+These guidelines have met with enormous opposition from all corners of the field of psychology (Lampropoulos, 2000; Levant, 2004, Knapp & VandeCreek, 2012; Koocher, 2004, 2017).).
+These protocols have been criticized for their lack of validity, narrow focus and even for being biased and discriminatory against therapeutic orientations that cannot be standardized, easily quantified or available for double blind or long-term experiments.
+Some of therapeutic orientations that objected to the concept and restrictions imposed by the ‘double blind’ approach research include Humanistic, Existential, Psychoanalytic, Psychodynamic, Family and Systems psychology.
 Also, in response to the Division 12 Task Force report, the Division of Humanistic Psychology (Div.
 32) of APA responded with a report of its own in 1997 titled, Recommended Principles and Practices for the Provision of Humanistic Psychosocial Services: Alternative to Mandated Practice and Treatment Guidelines.
 (Task Force for the Development of Practice Recommendations For The Provision of Humanistic Psychosocial Services, 1997).

 - Consensus in the Community:

 The standard of care is also bound by community norms.
 Consequently, different communities, which abide by different cultural customs and values, have different standards.
-Gifts, touch and attending ceremonies and rituals are normal and expected in Hispanic, Jewish or American Indian communities (Lazarus & Zur, 2002; Zur, 2001).
+For example, gifts, touch and attending ceremonies and rituals are normal and expected in Hispanic, Jewish or American Indian communities (Lazarus & Zur, 2002; Zur, 2001).
+Barnet (2017a) stated well that “One client’s boundary crossing may be another client’s boundary violation.”
 Bartering and social dual relationships between therapists and clients are an unavoidable part of rural living (Zur, 2004).
-Complex dual relationships between therapists and clients are inherent, and, in fact, mandated by law, in the military (Zur & Gonzalez, 2002; Zur, 2007a) and prison settings and often in police and law enforcement settings.
-(See summaries and references regarding mandated, unavoidable and common dual relationships.)
-However, dual relationships are not as common in highly populated metropolitan areas and large cities as they are in rural areas.
+As noted above multidimensional dual relationships between therapists and clients are inherent, and, in fact, mandated by law, in the military (Johnson, 2011; Johnson & Johnson, 2017; Zur & Gonzalez, 2002).
+However, dual relationships are not as common in highly populated metropolitan areas and large cities as they are in rural areas (Zur, 2017).
 As will be discussed below, this important part of the standard of care, which is based on community standards, has often been erroneously ignored and dismissed by experts, boards and courts.